With the advancement of technology, the means of buying tickets has changed drastically.

 Spotify and Pandora are the two mainstream apps used for streaming music.
 In fact, they are said to account for 18% of all mobile phone usage with the same study which states that about 50% of users not only stream on the platform but also use it to buy event tickets.

 Streaming apps are used by 26 million people in the US alone, which makes them an obvious choice to advertise on.
+These streaming apps are known to help Eventbrite sell tickets.

 Active users seek out whether their favorite artists are coming into town soon while passive users will be more inclined to attend an event if they note that their favorite influencers are also going to be attending.